jamesmccann-zz/tessel-mpu6050/README.md

 Sets the full scale range of the gyroscope to the value of `range`.
 Throws an error if `range` is not one of the allowed ranges `[250, 500, 1000, 2000]`.
 The callback will be called with an error from The Tessel I2C library if any error occurred.

 mpu6050.**setGyroOffsets(x, y, z)**
-Sets offsets for the gyroscope for each axigs `x`, `y`, and `z`.
+Sets offsets for the gyroscope for each of the `x`, `y`, and `z` axes.
 This method can be used to set offsets for gyroscope readings, useful for gyroscope calibration.

 **constants**
 An object of constants for reading and writing config values.
 Allows you to read/write registers that are not currently wrapped within the library using `_readRegisters` or `_writeRegisters` directly.

+The convenience methods here do not model the complete functionality of the MPU-6050 and there are advanced configurations that aren't possible with the methods provided by this module alone.
+For any advanced configuration, I recommend using `_readRegisters` and `writeRegisters` directly, as required by your use case.

 ## Contributions